 The outside of the restaurant has a very sleek, monochromatic look.
 Instantly you get a sense of the modern and simple look that they are aiming for.
 Walking inside is no different.
-You’re greeted by the same simple colors, but with one feature wall standing out thanks to its bold, striking colors.
-This mural features the skylines of Saskatoon and Los Angeles, playing homage to California, the birthplace of Taco Bell.
+You’re greeted by the same simple colours, but with one feature wall standing out thanks to its bold, striking colours.
+This mural features the skylines of Saskatoon and Los Angeles, paying homage to California, the birthplace of Taco Bell.

 The kitchen has an open layout with glass windows giving you a look into the food prep area.
 Everything is clean and fresh and you can watch the staff as they make your meal.
 There are even stools facing the kitchen so you can have dinner and a show, all in one!

 They had purple balloons set up for this celebration and a DJ who was playing some great tunes.
 People started to arrive and there was a real upbeat atmosphere.

 Staff handed out Nachos and Cheese to guests.
 The chips were crisp and cheese was delicious, this was a great appetizer!
 The staff were all very friendly and you could tell that everyone was excited to be there!